phoenixframework/phoenix_live_view/guides/server/security-model.md

 resource or feature in the system.

-In a regular web application, once a user is authenticated, for example by entering his email and password, or by using a third-party service such as Google, Twitter, or Facebook, a token identifying the user is stored in the session, which is a cookie (a key-value pair) stored in the user's browser.
+In a regular web application, once a user is authenticated, for example by entering their email and password, or by using a third-party service such as Google, Twitter, or Facebook, a token identifying the user is stored in the session, which is a cookie (a key-value pair) stored in the user's browser.